OTRF/OSSEM/_sources/cdm/entities/group.md

 # group

-Event fields used to define metadata about a security group, or distribution group that is created changed or deleted.
+Event fields used to define/normalize metadata about a security group, or distribution group that is created changed or deleted.

 ## Attributes